-As students begin to return to school and are facing the possibility of a more active summertime, physical activity is a frequently discussed topic.
-Educators have been working hard to create a socially distanced recess program for kids heading back to the classroom.
-Play is a huge part of child development and as much as kids may grumble and complain, gym class provides a lot of benefits such as breaking up the learning day, encouraging teamwork and social interaction and contributing to academic improvement!
+As students begin to return to school, physical activity is a frequently discussed topic.
+Play is a huge part of child development and as much as kids may grumble and complain, gym class provides a lot of benefits such as breaking up the learning day, encouraging teamwork and social interaction, and contributing to academic improvement!

 That's right - regular physical activity for our kids can boost performance on homework and tests.
 Studies have shown that regular physical activity can literally increase the mass of a child's brain.
 Exercise throughout the day is also used by teachers to help kids in the classroom.
-These "brain breaks" work with a child's natural attention span, need to expend energy and give boredom a 1-2 punch!
+These "brain breaks" work with a child's natural attention span, need to expend energy, and give boredom a 1-2 punch!
 We've discussed before ways that we can work with children's difficulties in focusing especially when they're young, and to be understanding and accommodating.
-Brain breaks are another tool in your parenting toolkit to keep kids on track during virtual learning.
+Brain breaks are another tool in your parenting toolkit to keep kids on track.

 3 Exercises to Wake Up Your Brain!

 What exercises do your kids enjoy?
-Every child likes to be physical in some way, even more sedentary kids.
-To get started, identify something they genuinely have fun doing and incorporate that activity in the middle of their day.
+Every child likes to be physical in some way.
+To get started, identify something they genuinely have fun doing and incorporate that activity into their day.
 You'll both be happy with the results!